Fraternity & Sorority Life Educational Programming

 All Greek Meeting: Large group information session that occurs once a semester in which fraternities and sororities gather to prepare for the upcoming semester.
 This preparation can include speakers from various campus departments, logistical and administrative information, and reminders of upcoming events (both Greek and non-Greek).

-New Member Education: In an effort to provide the same type of education to all new members of Greek organizations, the Office of Fraternity & Sorority Affairs coordinates a multi-day New Member Education Program with the IFC/Panhellenic Executive Councils and various Student Life Departments (i.e., Student Wellness, Title IX – Student Services, Counseling Center, etc.).
+New Member Education: In an effort to provide the same type of education to all new members of Greek organizations, the Office of Fraternity & Sorority Life coordinates a multi-day New Member Education Program with the IFC/Panhellenic Executive Councils and various Student Life Departments (i.e., Student Wellness, Title IX – Student Services, Counseling Center, etc.).
 The information that is covered includes but is not limited to:

 - Alcohol education and bystander intervention